 #5 Drinking out of straws.
 Just like squinting, repeated facial expressions and movements will break down collagen and elastin fibers.
 When drinking out of a straw, you have to purse your lips, causing unnecessary lines and wrinkles around the mouth.
 Drinking from a narrow bottle may also cause this to happen.
 I recommend that you drink your beverage from a glass instead, so that your mouth doesn’t have to purse so tightly.
 Note: I know that dentists suggest drinking out of straws to prevent liquids from staining your teeth, so this is a choice that you have to make for yourself.
 I think it’s far easier to bleach your teeth with an at-home whitening system than it is to slow down wrinkles.

 #6 Over-exfoliating your skin.
 With the abundance of at-home exfoliating products available these days, I’ve noticed this trend when using skin care products: if it’s not burning or stinging, it’s not working.
+And more is better!
 Sound familiar?
-In the quest to look younger and have smoother skin, people are doing too many aggressive exfoliating treatments that are actually injuring their skin.
+In the quest to look younger and have smoother skin, people are doing too many aggressive exfoliating treatments that are actually injuring their skin and not following the directions for usage.
 Too much exfoliation can cause a damaged moisture barrier.
 Results include flaking, dehydration and inflammation, possible destruction of healthy cells, and a stimulation of melanin activity causing increased hyper pigmentation.
 Every type of skin responds differently to exfoliation but at the very least, exfoliation with facial scrubs, acids or at-home peels shouldn’t be performed every day.
 Do you use the Clarisonic brush twice daily?
 Not good.
 Read my review of the Clarisonic brush.

 #7 Not cleansing your skin in the morning.
 Think it’s unnecessary to wash your face in the morning since your skin is clean from the night before?
 Wrong.
 The reason it’s important to wash your skin in the morning is because while you sleep at night, your skin is in repair mode and will secrete toxins and sebum which can prevent your daytime products from working most effectively.
 When you wash your skin in the morning, you’re removing those, as well as your nighttime products so your daytime products (particularly SPF moisturizer) can get into the skin more effectively.
 Simply put, washing your skin in the morning gives it a clean slate.
 Also, the nighttime products on your skin often contain ingredients that are suitable only for your evening regimen, such as acids and retinol.
 These should be cleansed from the skin to avoid any reactions or potential irritation.
 Washing your face in the morning is a key step in ensuring healthy, calm and youthful-looking skin.